MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **SSDT Patching** may cause

+1. ACPI Injection via OpenCore
-*  Broken Windows if `dual booting` (however, this can be solve by `OpenCore Quirks Settings`).
+2. Broken Windows update. (however, this can be solve by `OpenCore Quirks Settings`).

-<p align="justify">Broken Windows can be fixed via quirks settings in config.plist.
-This quirks option allows OpenCore not to use ACPI injection entirely.
-The information is as below:</p>
+- <p align="justify">Mostly, these issue may affect dual booting (Windows + MacOS).
+Luckily, there are settings via config.plist to prevent both issues, but this is only experimental.
+Do not assume this settings will work 100% on your machine.
+Settings explained below:</p>

+1. PlatformInfo\SerialInfo\UpdateSMBIOSMode = `Custom`
+2. Kernel\Quirks\CustomSMBIOSGuid = `True`

-<p align="justify">From here, SSDT patching is the better solution and more reasonable.
+- <p align="justify">From here, SSDT patching is the better solution and more reasonable.
 Any addition or modification does not affect your machine.
 If an error occurs, it is easy to revert back to the original state.
 The SSDT concept is only a patch of information and does not affect the existing hardware.</p>

-<p align="justify">The SSDT I use is a combination of various sources from SSDTTime.
+- <p align="justify">The SSDT I use is a combination of various sources from SSDTTime.
 Thanks to CorpNewt SSDTTime for the easy process.
 The entire SSDT has been merged into one file (i.e., SSDT-Mac.aml).
 There are also several other sources of properties that are injected to reduce the kext workload.
 For instance, renaming GFX0 to an IGPU that is managed by Whatevergreen.kext.
 The following is a list of devices that have been injected with specific properties:</p>

-**Additional: ACPI Quirks for Dual Booting via config.plist**

-1. PlatformInfo\SerialInfo\UpdateSMBIOSMode = `Custom`
-2. Kernel\Quirks\CustomSMBIOSGuid = `True`

-**What is the content inside SSDT.Mac.aml?**
-*  All possible SSDT based patch according to the compatible device.
+**SSDT-AsrockSL.aml** is my combine and modified settings via SSDT to improve OpenCore information injection.
+Table below explained the detail:

 | Device | Information |
 | --- | --- |